pymanga/website/web/content/en/contribution/Style.md

 OK, enough writing about writing code; the code itself is much more interesting.
 You might be interested in checking out a good reference.
-We would suggest to check **pyMANGA/TreeModelLib/BelowgroundCompetition/SymmetricZOI/SymmetricZoi.py as a reference**.
+We would suggest to check the belowground competition concept `SymmetricZOI.py` that can be found at [pyMANGA/ResourceLib/BelowGround/Individual/SymmetricZOI/](https://github.com/pymanga/pyMANGA/blob/master/ResourceLib/BelowGround/Individual/SymmetricZOI/SymmetricZOI.py).
 Have fun!